nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <img src="images/ModulePUMLs/EditModule/ModuleEditSequenceDiagram.png" width="1200" />

 The arguments are first parsed through `ModtrektParser` to identify the command word.
-Using the `Jcommander` library, we are then able to parse through the commands and automatically generate the corresponding command.
+Using the `JCommander` library, we are then able to parse through the commands and automatically generate the corresponding command.
 In this case an `EditModuleCommand`.
 When the `EditTaskCommand` is executed, it would first obtain the `Module` using the `Module Code`.
 Then it would create a new module replacing with the appropriate new/old inputs.
 It would then delete the old module and